SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 ## The Bad News: 6 Reasons to Despair

-Ok, fair question: why _am_ I so dour these days?
+Fair question: why _am_ I so dour these days?
 Lifelong clinical depression and becoming an old man probably have something to do with it.
 But&hellip; so does the state of the external world.

-To wit, 6 reasons chosen _ad libitum_ from recent news (actually, from my open browser tabs):
+To wit, 6 reasons chosen _ad libitum_ from recent news (actually, from my open browser tabs, if you want to know my sources):

 ### Reason 1: The collapse of&hellip; everything?&hellip; into fascism